-increasing enrolment, retention and attendance and simultaneously impacting on nutrition of students in primary classes.
-The programme commencing from 1995-96 covers all Government, local body and Government-aided primary schools in all the States and Union Territories (UTs).
-Guidelines of revised National Programme of Nutritional Support to Primary Education, 2004 was extended to cover children studying in Education Guarantee Scheme (EGS) and Alternative & Innovative Education (AIE) Centres also.
-"Governmentaided School" means a school in receipt of regular annual recurring aid from the Central or State Government, or a competent Local Body, and recognized/ categorized by it as an "aided school".
+enrolment. retention increasing attendance and simultaneously impacting on nutrition of students in primary classes.
+The commencing from programme covers all Government, local body and Government-aided primary schools in all the States and Union Territories Guidelines of revised National Programme of Nutritional Support to Primary Education, 2004 was extended to cover children studying in Education Guarantee Scheme (EGS) and Alternative & Innovative Education (AIE) Centres also.
+"Government-aided School" means a school in receipt of regular annual recurring aid from the Central or State Government, or a competent Local Body, and recognized/ categorized by it as an "aided school".